 VIP Experience Price: $389

-So no, in Pure numbers there is a shortfall in value, but really we can’t state enough how much extra we got that you just can’t put a value on.
-And it’s worth far far far more than $27!
+So no, in Pure numbers there is a shortfall in cost, but really we can’t state enough how much extra we got that you can not argue the value.
+And it’s value is worth far far far more than $27!

-The Incredible Tour Guide, being walked onto Rides, Tailored VIP Tour of the Studio, GEtting out and walking around sets, Reserved Seating for the Waterworld Show, VIP Lounge, Stunning Lunch Venue, The Quality of the food,
+The Incredible Tour Guide, being walked onto Rides, Tailored VIP Tour of the Studio, Getting out and walking around sets, Reserved Seating for the Waterworld Show, VIP Lounge, Stunning Lunch Venue, The Quality of the food: all definitely adds up to more value than $27 could ever represent.

 It is worth considering how much extra money you usually spend in a Park.
 Apart from a Duff Beer and far too much money spent in that Harry Potter Gift Shops, we didn’t spend a dollar all day.
 Everything we required was covered by the VIP Experience!